TommoParra/Technical-test---Angular-frontend-Stubby-server/README.md

 - Control navigation between screens
 - Implement unit test in some component and some service ✔✔✔
 - Create a login (screen) to create the security Key and manage the session in the application:
-  - Show the username in the header
+  - Show the username in the header ✔✔✔
   - LogOut
-  - Access control to the page if it is logged
+  - Access control to the page if it is logged ✔✔✔
-  - Add `securityKey` to requests to get access
+  - Add `securityKey` to requests to get access ✔✔✔
-- Control the state of the application via REDUX
+- Control the state of the application via REDUX 𝕏𝕏𝕏

 ### Styles